mdholloway/ListenToWikipedia/README.md

 ## About

 This project brings the mesmerizing experience of "listening" to Wikipedia edits to Android devices.
-Each edit, new page creation, and user registration on Wikipedia generates a unique sound, creating an ambient soundscape that reflects the pulse of global knowledge creation.
+Each edit generates a unique sound, creating an ambient soundscape that reflects the pulse of knowledge creation.

 Originally created as a web application by Stephen LaPorte and Mahmoud Hashemi, this Android version was built to explore contemporary Android development practices and dive deep into native audio programming with the Android NDK.